 The Dinova Boss MIX was also on display but the angle of the photos don’t show it off very well.
 This is the successor to the very popular DigiNova antenna.
 The antenna looks similar to the DigiNova.
 There are two extendable monopoles for improved VHF performance.
 Remember that more and more TV markets will have at least one VHF channel soon.

-As soon as these antennas are available in the US, I’ll offer my comprehensive testing and review.
+As soon as the other antennas are available in the US, I’ll offer my comprehensive testing and review.
 Right now as I write this it’s hard to know how long it will take for Customs and FCC approval of these antennas.
 Hopefully it won’t be an issue for much longer.